Frequently Asked Questions

 Q. How many signatures are required for the petition to abolish property taxes in Ohio?

 A. 413,488.
 This is based on the requirement of needing 10% of the number of voters who voted for Governor in the last gubernatorial election (which was 2022).
 This number can be found on the Ohio Secretary of State's website.
+However, we know that many signatures will be disqualified for various reasons, so we are aiming for gathering 600,000+ signatures to allow a margin for error.

 Q. When does the petition have to be turned in?